Welcome to World in My Eyes!

 Many people are curious about how I produced my “Intrigantes” series.
 I have developed my own long exposure/camera movement “procedure” to obtain the kind of impressionist effect that I was looking for.
 Although I started my first experiments a long time ago, still with negative film, a digital camera, with instant preview of the final result has helped me to develop my vision.

 My philosophy of simplicity and purity also applies to the work done on the picture after it has been taken.
-My Photoshop work is limited to the usual adjustments also previously performed when printing negatives.
+My post-processing work is limited to the usual adjustments also previously performed when printing negatives.
+For this, I use Adobe Lightroom almost exclusively.
 No other modification, except for removing dust present on the sensor.
-This allows me to spend most of my time taking pictures in nature instead of in front of a computer !
+This allows me to spend most of my time taking pictures in nature instead of in front of a computer!